 41. Brands Hatch, Kent, South East

 No round-up of the best UK drives is complete without mentioning Brands Hatch.
-The legendary racing circuit played host to Vicki Butler-Henderson’s first race in a car – a Formula First single seater – so it’s close to her heart.
-Having started off as a motocross circuit in the 1920s, it was later surfaced with tarmac and later still became home to the British F1 Grand Prix from the 1960s to the 1980s.
-It is almost four miles long, but there is a more popular, shorter Indy track which is just over a mile long and that’s the one Vicki raced.
+The legendary racing circuit played host to Vicki Butler-Henderson’s first race in a car – a Formula First single-seater – so it’s close to her heart.
+Having started off as a motocross circuit in the 1920s, it was later surfaced with tarmac, and later still became home to the British F1 Grand Prix from the 1960s to the 1980s.
+It's almost four miles long, but there is a more popular, shorter Indy track which is just over a mile long and that’s the one Vicki raced.
 Both allow you to experience the exhilaration of the compression at the bottom of the steep first corner, Paddock Hill Bend – it’s unrivalled on a British circuit.

 40. A4, Chippenham to Newbury, South West